-In the first half of 2024, the Company completed Transient Electromagnetic soundings (TEM) on the Don Fermin block.
+In the first half of 2024, the Company completed 24.2 line-km of Transient Electromagnetic soundings on the Don Fermin block.
 Results interpreted from the TEM indicate potential concentrated brine aquifer covering an area of approximately 596 hectares.
-Permitting for drilling is underway.
+Permitting for exploration drilling is underway.
+See also Events After the Reporting Period.